Nov 30, 2022

 In some niches like jewelry or high-end fashion goods, customers may still prefer to shop at brick and mortar stores.
 This is because live interaction with an expert on the subject is preferable.

 eCommerce offers huge potential as a lucrative business opportunity.
 For one, your online store won’t need as many employees as a brick-and-mortar store.
-Furthermore, eCommerce platforms further facilitate the process of starting an online business.
+Furthermore, eCommerce platforms further facilitate the process of starting a business.

 If you consider selling online, be sure to weigh all the eCommerce advantages and disadvantages.
 Armed with this information, you will be able to make better-informed decisions and effectively manage your business strategy.